 Discover the intense emotions depicted in Edvard Munch’s “Love and Pain”, also known as The Vampire.
 This dense masterpiece is rich in emotion, symbolism and mystery.
 It invites contemplation of the duality of love, and of the way it can be both beautiful and destructive.

-There were other creative persons beyond the old masters who grappled with the idea of completion: Living legend David Hockney remembers working and reworking his famous Pool with Two Figures over 1,500 times and still considered it not finished in his mind.
+There were other creative persons beyond the old masters who grappled with the idea of completion.
+Living legend David Hockney remembers working and reworking his famous Pool with Two Figures over 1,500 times.
+He still considered it not finished in his mind.

-Yayoi Kusama states that she has infinite mirror rooms and is never happy with her signature dots because there have to be more of them.
-This realization indicates that the boundary between finished and unfinished is probably more nuanced than we think — as perhaps one of the very things keeping the art form alive and evolving.
+Yayoi Kusama states that she has infinite mirror rooms.
+She is never happy with her signature dots.
+There have to be more of them.
+This realization shows that the boundary between finished and unfinished is more nuanced than we think.
+This nuance is one of the very things keeping the art form alive and evolving.

 Why Is Your Brain Craving Unfinished Artworks: The Zeigarnik Effect and Aesthetic Incompleteness

 So why do we obsess over cliffhangers, or replay scenarios in our minds?
-There is a fascinating psychological phenomenon that explains our ardent attraction toward unfinished artwork: A deeply seated psychological reason underlies the human obsession with unfinished artwork.
+There is a fascinating psychological phenomenon.
+It explains our ardent attraction toward unfinished artwork.
+A deeply seated psychological reason underlies the human obsession with unfinished artwork.

-The neuroscience of partially completed images activates the predictive circuitry of your brain — the same areas that compel you to “work out” that cliffhanger you just saw on Netflix or imagine a better ending for that book you just read.
-A 2017 study published in Nature Communications established that when spectators are presented with fragmented works of art, their brains generate simple emergent simulations, leading to a profound sense of ownership over the interpretation.
+The neuroscience of partially completed images activates the predictive circuitry of your brain.
+These are the same areas that compel you to “work out” that cliffhanger you just saw on Netflix.
+They also make you imagine a better ending for that book you just read.
+A 2017 study published in Nature Communications showed something fascinating.
+When spectators are presented with fragmented works of art, their brains generate simple emergent simulations.
+This leads to a profound sense of ownership over the interpretation.

-So potent is the Zeigarnik effect: unfinished tasks linger in the mind longer than those that are complete (that unanswered text message gnawing at you); unfinished art persistently lingers in your memory.
+So potent is the Zeigarnik effect.
+Unfinished tasks linger in the mind longer than those that are finished, like that unanswered text message gnawing at you.
+Unfinished art persistently lingers in your memory.
 Ever sat there re-watching a movie, mentally writing a different ending?
 That same obsessive thought draws someone to a half-painted Mona Lisa or a hazy Munch drawing, making it utterly alive.

 But there is a sinister side.
 Giorgio Vasari, a Renaissance art historian, hinted that artists like Leonardo left their works half-finished because they feared imperfection.
 But this very quality is taken today as a window to genius.
-It has led to the modern view of ‘aesthetic incompleteness’: the more an artwork solicits our full engagement to complete it in our minds, the more we praise it.
-In an era of algorithm-fed content, unfinished artworks invite active vision-seeking; this is a rare and profound act of protest against passive consumption.
+This perspective has led to the modern view of ‘aesthetic incompleteness’.
+The more an artwork solicits our full engagement to finish it in our minds, the more we praise it.
+In an era of algorithm-fed content, unfinished artworks invite active vision-seeking.
+This is a rare and profound act of protest.
+It stands against passive consumption.

 Unfinished does not mean incomplete.
-It’s a dialogue that stretches across the centuries, with each person contributing a bit of verse to its unfolding story.
+It’s a dialogue that stretches across the centuries, with each person contributing verse to its unfolding story.

 A Statistical Glimpse: The Market’s Embrace of Process